djezzzl/database_consistency/README.md

 we added a checker to identify those mismatches.

 We fail if the following conditions are satisfied:
 - foreign key type is not the same as paired primary key.

+### RedundantIndexChecker

+This checker helps to identify redundant non-unique indexes.
+Imagine, you have an index in the database that covers column A and another index that covers columns A and B (order is important).
+In this case, the first index may be removed as it is covered by second one.

+We fail if the following conditions are satisfied:
+- there is an index that covers current one.

 ## Example